vacp2p/vac.dev/_posts/2021-08-06-coscup-waku-ethereum.md

 `/waku/2/default-waku/proto`

-This is recommended as it increase privacy for participants and it is stored by default, however this is up to the application.
+This is recommended as it increases privacy for participants and it is stored by default, however this is up to the application.

 The second type of topic is a content topic, which is application specific.
 For